zenria/elasticsearch-delete-by-query/README.md

 _Quick and dirty utility to launch and monitor delete by query on an Elasticsearch cluster_

-Relauch the delete by query if it fails, waiting for a completion without errors.
+Relauch the delete by query if it fails, waiting for a completion without failures.

 ## Installation